 In these audits, we use check sheets of company regulations to check the status of compliance with internal rules, and the management status of environment-related facilities (waste storage facilities, wastewater treatment facilities, exhaust gas generation facilities, etc.).
 We ask that they submit an improvement plan and report to address the matters identified in the audit and confirm their response at the next audit.
 We ensure the effectiveness of environmental audits at our overseas bases by periodically conducting EHS compliance audits by external specialists who are familiar with the laws and regulations of the countries and regions in which they are located.

-In fiscal 2020, environmental audits were conducted at five domestic bases (Yokohama Office, Kashima Office, Shonan Office, Onoda Plant, and Yoshitomi Plant).
-Overseas, audits were conducted at three bases (Tianjin Tanabe Seiyaku, Taiwan Tanabe Seiyaku, and Mitsubishi Tanabe Pharma Korea).
+In fiscal 2021, environmental audits were conducted at five domestic bases (Yokohama Office, Shonan Office, Onoda Office, Onoda Plant, and Yoshitomi Plant).
+Overseas, audits were conducted at one base (Mitsubishi Tanabe Pharma Indonesia).